DIY Drain Cleaning: When to Call a Professional

 Drain Snake

-If you believe that the blockage may be lodged only a few inches deep, you can make use of drain snakes.
-Place it into the drain and slowly turn while pushing it forward until the blockage is cleared.
+If the blockage seems to be stuck at a distance of a few inches, you can employ drain snakes.
+Simply insert it into the drain and slowly turn while pushing it forward until the blockage is cleared.

-If you are attempting any DIY cleaning method, be sure to take the time to study the instructions carefully, and use protective equipment such as gloves when needed.
+When attempting any DIY cleaning techniques, make sure to read the instructions carefully and use protective equipment such as gloves if needed.

 Multiple Clogs

-If you notice that multiple drains in your home backup at regular intervals, don’t try to address this issue on your own.
-This could be due to problems within the main sewer line, which require the expert knowledge of a plumber.
+If multiple drains within your home have a tendency to overflow with time, don’t try to address this issue on your own.
+It could be because of problems within your main sewer line that require the skills of a professional plumber.

 There is no improvement after DIY attempts.